ALTIBASE/Documents/Manuals/Altibase_trunk/eng/ErrorMessage_Eng.md

 **Cause:** The replication Receiver failed to roll back to a savepoint.

-**Action:** Check the error number from the trace log and contact Altibase’s Support Center (http://support.altibase.com/en/).
+**Action:** Check the error number from the trace log and contact Altibase Support Center (http://support.altibase.com/en/).

 **0x6106F ( 397423) rpERR_ABORT_RP_NOT_DROP_ONE_TABLE You cannot drop only one
 replicated table.**

-**Cause:** You cannot drop a table when only one replicated table is remaining.
+**Cause:**  A table cannot be dropped when only one replicated table is remaining.

 **Action:** Drop the replication object, or insert another table and drop the table.